Hello. Thank you for visiting this page.

 Anthropologists also sometimes use a method called ‘participant observation’.
 This means we hang out with people ‘in real life’, such as at work or when they spend time with friends and family.
 This helps us gain more in-depth understanding of their experiences.
 But I will only do this with your permission of course!

-Affiliation: Who are you and how can I contact you?
+Affiliation: Who are you?

 Dr. Danau Tanu is a Visiting Research Fellow at the Waseda University Institute of Asia-Pacific Migration (WIAPS) in Tokyo, Japan.
 She is on a long-term research fellowship funded by The Japan Foundation.
 You can also learn more about her past research and background.